stanleyoz/AI_summarizer_webapp_Google_CloudRun/README.md

-# TinyLab AI Text Summarizer
+# Build and deploy a basic AI Text Toy Demo Summarizer

 A Flask-based web application that leverages Google Cloud Vertex AI (Gemini Pro) for text summarization.